kaizen-ai/kaizenflow/documentation/general/notebooks.md

   ```
   - In this way it's easy to add another stage in the pipeline without changing
     everything
-  - Of course the names `tmp_1`, `tmp_2`, ... are a horrible idea since they are
+  - Of course the names `tmp_1`, `tmp_2` are a horrible idea since they are not
-    not self-explanatory and adding a new stage screws up the numbering
+    self-explanatory and adding a new stage screws up the numbering

 ## Always look at the discarded data

 - Filtering the data is a risky operation since once the data is dropped, nobody
   is going to go back and double check what exactly happened
-- Everything downstream (all the results, all the conclusions, all the decisions
+- Everything downstream (e.g., all the results, all the conclusions, all the
-  based on those conclusions) rely on the filtering being correct
+  decisions based on those conclusions) rely on the filtering being correct

 - Any time there is a `dropna` or a filtering / masking operation, e.g.,